Ravenna/llmsTxtGenerator/content/collections/pages/laravel-web-application-development-services.md

     enabled: true
   -
     id: baGkvJJA
-    question: 'Do you consult on projects?'
+    question: 'Do you consult on projects?
+What about rescue projects?'
     answer:
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             text: 'We do.
-We would be happy to consult on your project and help provide insight into custom software development, strategy, and bring our experience to the table.'
+We would be happy to consult on your project, provide insight into custom software development and strategy, and share our experience.
+We are also happy to discuss your existing project and help move it forward.
+We have extensive experience in rescue projects.'
     type: faq
     enabled: true
   -
     id: v96hh2DW
-    question: 'But do you develop secure solutions?'
+    question: 'But do you develop secure web applications?'
     answer:
       -
         type: paragraph